 The principles of Liberty advanced by President Reagan were, and remain, a template for the victory of Liberty over tyranny.

-But our Legacy of Liberty is at risk today because so many Americans are utterly unable to articulate the difference between Rule of Law and rule of men.
-The consequence of such perilous ignorance is the rise of a “progressive” [Read: “regressive”] ideology whose agenda is, according to the Democrat Party’s 2009-2017 standard-bearer, “fundamentally transforming the United States of America” through the transformation of our economic, social and cultural principles.
+But our Legacy of Liberty is at risk today because so many Americans are wholly unable to articulate the difference between Rule of Law and rule of men, Liberty versus statism.
+The consequence of such perilous ignorance is the acceleration of corrupt “progressive” (Read: “regressive”) ideology, whose agenda is, according to the Democrat Party’s 2009-2017 standard-bearer, “fundamentally transforming the United States of America” by subjugating inherent rights to the state.

-Today, our economy is struggling under the enormous weight of mounting debt, and it may yet implode with much greater consequences than those of the Great Depression.
-The ensuing social crisis would result in government intervention under the pretense of “economic recovery,” structured to, ultimately, replace the last vestiges of free enterprise with a Democratic Socialist framework.
+Today, our economy is struggling under the enormous weight of mounting debt, and it may eventually implode with much more ominous consequences than those of the Great Depression.
+The ensuing social crisis would result in government intervention under the pretense of “economic recovery,” structured to, ultimately, replace the last vestiges of free enterprise with a democratic socialist framework.

 As Jefferson concluded, “We must make our election between economy and Liberty, or profusion and servitude.”